A Step-By-Step Guide to Safely Pack Your Electronics for a Move

 It is important to ensure your electronics are cool enough to be transported without causing internal damage.
 To do this, simply unplug any device at least 24 hours before packing, moving, or storing it.
 This will also help reduce the risk of static electricity which could result in a nasty shock and cause unnecessary damage.

-If your equipment has a complex set-up, take a couple of pictures before taking everything apart.
+If your electronic equipment has a complex set-up, take a couple of pictures before taking everything apart.
 These pictures can make putting it back together a breeze, and take the guesswork out of what goes where.
+As an added tip, store pictures with the electronics when packing and moving for easy setup.

 Stay organized while packing and unpacking by clearly labeling your boxes.
 If you have multiple of the same device for different rooms, make sure your box labels reflect this.
 For long term storage, consider adding a picture of what is in the moving boxes to keep things more organized.